Theoretical gravity

-In geodesy and geophysics, theoretical gravity or normal gravity is an approximation of the true gravity on Earth's surface by means of a mathematical model representing Earth.
-The most common model of a smoothed Earth is a rotating Earth ellipsoid of revolution (i.e., a spheroid).
+In geodesy and geophysics, theoretical gravity or normal gravity is an approximation of Earth's gravity, on or near its surface, by means of a mathematical model.
+The most common theoretical model is a rotating Earth ellipsoid of revolution (i.e., a spheroid).

+Other representations of gravity can be used in the study and analysis of other bodies, such as asteroids.
+Widely used representations of a gravity field in the context of geodesy include spherical harmonics, mascon models, and polyhedral gravity representations.

 Principles

 The type of gravity model used for the Earth depends upon the degree of fidelity required for a given problem.
 For many problems such as aircraft simulation, it may be sufficient to consider gravity to be a constant, defined as:

 based upon data from World Geodetic System 1984 (WGS-84), where $g$ is understood to be pointing 'down' in the local frame of reference.

 If it is desirable to model an object's weight on Earth as a function of latitude, one could use the following: